PtitNoony/FxTreeMap/README.md

 The original algorithm for the core code is derived from [javafx-chart-treemap](https://github.com/tasubo/javafx-chart-treemap).

+## Java Version

+This version is for Java 8.

 ## Disclaimer

 This small project is in its very early days and features may not be stable.